-Base Flood or 1 Percent Annual Chance Flood means the flood having a one-percent chance (or 1 in 100 chance) of being equaled or exceeded in any given year.
+The flood having a 1% chance (or one in 100 chance) of being equaled or exceeded in any given year.

+BASE FLOOD ELEVATION (BFE)

-Base Flood Elevation (BFE) means the elevation of the base (one-percent annual chance) flood referenced to a specified vertical datum (National Geodetic Vertical Datum of 1929 or North American Vertical Datum of 1988).
+The elevation of the base (1% annual chance) flood referenced to a specified vertical datum (National Geodetic Vertical Datum of 1929 or North American Vertical Datum of 1988).